Pub gardens in Bristol | Where to get booked in this summerPosted on: 02 Apr 2021

 Located across the road from the Bristol Beacon, the quirky restaurant-bar boasts an expansive terrace as well as cosier balcony seating, making it the perfect spot for some alfresco drinks once outdoor spaces open up this month.

-Bambalan's legendary terrace parties will also be making a comeback in the summer, but for now you can enjoy a relaxing drink overlooking the busy city streets as you have those long-awaited catch-ups with mates.
+Bambalan's legendary terrace parties will also be making a comeback this summer, but for now you can enjoy a relaxing drink overlooking the busy city streets as you have those long-awaited catch-ups with mates.

 Find out more and get booked in here.